Irving Hale

 Irving Hale (August 28, 1861 – July 26, 1930) was a brigadier general of the United States of America who served in the Philippines during the Spanish–American War and the early stages of the Philippine–American War.

 Biography

-Born in New York, Hale's family moved to Colorado in 1865.
-He graduated at head of the first class from Denver East High School in 1877.
-He enrolled at West Point in 1880, and graduated at the head of his class four years later.
+Born in New York, Hale was the son of Horace M. Hale, a teacher who later became the second president of the University of Colorado.
+Hale's family moved to Colorado in 1865.
+He graduated at the head of the first class from Denver East High School in 1877.
+He enrolled at West Point in July 1880, and graduated at the head of his class four years later.
 His final score was 2070.4 points out of a possible 2075, which is the highest-ever score from the military academy.

-Hale pursued studies in electrical engineering following his commission as a second lieutenant, but eventually resigned from the regular army to take a position with General Electric.
-Still living in Denver, Hale joined the state militia in 1897 as their lieutenant-colonel.
+Hale pursued studies in electrical engineering following his commission as a second lieutenant.
+In September 1886, he was promoted to first lieutenant.
+From November 1887 to August 1888, Hale taught military photography at the Engineer School of Application.
+In September 1888, he won a gold medal for rifle marksmanship in the U.S. Army competition at Fort Niagara, New York.
+From September 1888 to August 1889, Hale was an assistant professor of civil and military engineering at the U.S. Military Academy.

+In September 1889, he took a leave of absence to supervise the construction of the South Broadway line in Denver, Colorado, creating the first successful electric railway there.
+On April 1, 1890, Hale resigned from the regular army to take a position with General Electric.
+In 1895, he was awarded the honorary degree of electrical engineer by the Colorado State School of Mines.